 After trying out EFS, I had the opportunity to talk with Rob Kunz, VP Research and co-founder of First Endurance about their ideas behind EFS.

-RK: Ideally EFS should be the foundation of your energy supply.
+RK Ideally EFS should be the foundation of your energy supply.
 Races of 3-4 hours or less you can use EFS exclusively.
-As the time increases adding EFS Liquid Shots, a bar or food serving once every 90-120 minutes seems to work well.
+As the time increases adding a high caloric gel, bar or food serving once every 90-120 minutes seems to work well.
 In fact many athletes like to use Ultragen (320kcal) as their high calorie supplement during long races.
-A number of our professional cyclists use a serving of Ultragen with 60 minutes to the finish of a stage.
+Cyclists like Levi Leipheimer, Freddie Rodriguez and Ben Jaques Maynes will use a serving of Ultragen with 60 minutes to the finish of a stage.
 This helps set up their finish and begins their recovery process.

 But Does it Work?